oskarradon/july-portfolio/README.md

 # Portfolio Site July Redesign
 I figured my portfolio needed a redesign and my projects needed more descriptions so I re-built it from scratch!

-## Technologies Used
+## Technologies/Libraries Used
-Jade, SCSS, Greensock, Gulp & Node, Bourbon Neat, Prismjs
+Jade, SCSS, Greensock, Gulp & Node, Bourbon Neat, Prismjs, Slick

 ## Setup
  1. First make sure you have node and gulp installed `node -v` and `gulp -v` and if necessary install em!